 Sometimes what we face in prayer can be so overwhelming.
 You wonder ‘how can I even put a dent in this thing’?
 It’s like facing a tsunami with only an umbrella for protection.
 You can feel as powerless as it’s possible to be and as insignificant as it’s possible to feel.

-But this year, God has given me a new perspective from Luke c12v3.
+But God has given me a new perspective from Luke c12v3.

 ‘whatever you have spoken in the dark will be heard in the light, and what you have spoken in the ear in inner rooms will be proclaimed on the housetops’.
 (NKJV)